 Triphala has also been shown to be a powerful antioxidant, protecting cells from the damaging effects of free radicals.
 The three fruits involved in making Triphala are each also known for their individual effects:

-- Bibhitaki (Terminalia Belerica): Is particularly good for Kapha, supporting the respiratory system as well as Kapha accumulations in all systems.
+- Bibhitaki (Terminalia belerica): This is particularly good for Kapha, supporting the respiratory system as well as Kapha accumulations in all systems.